DefangLabs/defang-docs/docs/providers/aws.md

 ### Secrets

-Defang allows you to configure your services with secrets.
-Secrets are stored in AWS Systems Manager Parameter Store, and are encrypted.
+Defang allows you to configure your services with sensitive config values.
+Sensitive values are stored in AWS Systems Manager Parameter Store, and are encrypted.

 ### Deployment